tabers77/carlos-cv/README.md

 [Click here for the updated version of my CV](https://tabers77.github.io/carlos-cv/)

 # Profile Summary
-I am a Senior Data Scientist with expertise in Natural Language Processing (NLP), Reinforcement Learning, and Data Analytics, building on a solid foundation since 2017.
-Skilled in technologies like Hugging Face, Lanchain, Streamlit, and cloud services (Snowflake, AWS, Azure, GCP).
-Proficient in ML, DL, and building Recommendation Systems.
-Adaptable to diverse data challenges, I excel in communication, bringing technical prowess and creativity to the team.
-Committed to delivering efficient, innovative code.
+Senior Data Scientist with 6+ years of experience transforming large-scale data into actionable insights for e-commerce and enterprise SaaS.
+Specialized in building and deploying scalable ML/AI solutions—including recommendation engines, RAG/LLM pipelines, and time-series forecasting—in cloud environments to drive revenue growth, automation, and operational efficiency.

 # Education
 - Advance Machine Learning Specialisation | Higher School of Economics (_2020 - 2022_)